sdslabs/portfolio/README.md

 A direct post page (muzi.html) will only show the direct popup with nothing in bg.

 This repo uses a lot of jekyll magic to make sure everything is clean and simple.
+Instead of relying on JavaScript to filter stuff when you click on something, we instead use HTML pages (easily created by Jekyll) over an AJAX request made by checking for clicks using JQuery and History.js to decide what content to show.
+History.js takes care of making URLs, and the back button work for us.

 #Adding a new Tile
 To add a new post, just create a new post under `_posts/YEAR-MONTH-DATE-TITLE.md`